Supporter stories /

 “When you have a stroke, your world changes and you feel like it is at an end.
 I want to help encourage others with neurological conditions that their goals can still be achieved.”

 This inspirational lady is also a qualified Pilates teacher.
 Jo’s main issues post-stroke were all related to speech, reading and writing; her muscle weakness and tone changes were more subtle as they didn’t restrict any normal sports or daily activity.
 She did however frequently experience neck and back pain, often resulting in time off work.
-Her physiotherapy colleagues diagnosed her muscular problems and recommended Pilates to start to strengthen and re-balance her body.
+Her physiotherapy colleagues diagnosed her muscular problems and recommended Pilates to strengthen and re-balance her body.

 After the birth of her first child, Jo decided to try Pilates classes; after just the first class she had to adjust the mirrors in her car as it had made such a difference to her posture and body awareness.
-Before long she was attending three classes each week and her back and neck issues dramatically reduced in frequency and intensity; and she absolutely loved the discipline!
+Before long she was attending three classes a week and her back and neck issues dramatically reduced in frequency and intensity; and she absolutely loved the discipline!
 Four years later, on returning to work after the birth of her second child, Jo decided to train to teach Pilates to help her own neurological patients in their recovery.
-With her passion in Pilates and knowing first hand how it can assist with neurological rehabilitation, Jo then spent six years lecturing across the UK on “Pilates and Neurology” for the Australian Physiotherapy & Pilates Institute.

 Rebuilding lives through research